Onyejekwe1/100DaysOfCodeDay15_CoffeeMaker/README.md

 # 100DaysOfCodeDay15_CoffeeMaker
-A console app mimics a coffee maker, from my #100DaysOfCode series
+A console app that mimics a coffee maker, from my #100DaysOfCode series